Release Date: In Theaters Now.

 $155 million in its first weekend.
 That's third all time behind The Dark Knight and The Deathly Hallows: Part 2.
 Not bad for a movie that many thought was going to be the starting point for another Twilight-esque franchise.

 I thought that at first.
 I was wrong.

 THG is the story of a Post-Apocalyptic Society and its Government's mistreatment of its poorest citizens.
 Each year, the Government of Panem selects 2 kids between the ages of 12-18 from its 12 Districts, puts them in an arena, and makes them kill each other until only one remains alive?
 Why?
 Because they want to keep them in line, and remind the citizens that they can crush them at any time.
 In other words, do as we say or die.

-Katniss Everdeen is a feisty, poor girl who can kill with a bow like nobody's business.
-She volunteers for the games to take the place of her little sister, and is forced to fight for her life aside some boy who gave her some burnt-assed bread one time back home.
+Katniss Everdeen is a feisty poor girl who can kill with a bow like nobodies business.
+She volunteers for the games to take the place of her little sister, and is forced to fight for her life aside some boy who gave her some burnt-assed bread one time when they were little.

 You already know the plot, I'm sure, so that's all we've got on this subject.

 |A picture from the leather bondage sex scene.
 It was very artistic.|

 Jennifer Lawrence owned the screen as Katniss.
 She's always been a great actress, but now the world knows, and she's aboutt be thrust into the A-List Stratosphere.
 Same could be said for Josh Hutcherson; his subdued and romantically tortured Peeta beamed with charisma and no doubt dampened the panties of Teen Girls everywhere.
 He's probably going to have some stalkers now.